ogham/dog/README.md

 To use them, copy them into a directory that `man` will read.
 `/usr/local/share/man` is usually a good choice.

+### Container image

+To build the container image of dog, you can use Docker or Kaniko.
+Here an example using Docker:

+    $ docker build -t dog .

+You can then run it using the following command:

+    $ docker run -it --rm dog

+To run dog directly, you can then define the following alias:

+    $ alias dog="docker run -it --rm dog"

 ### Testing